-The BASIS Charter School Curriculum is comprised of courses in language and literacy, math, civics, history, science, and physical education/martial arts.
+The BASIS Charter School Curriculum for grades 1–3 is comprised of courses in language and literacy, math, civics, history, science, and physical education/martial arts.
 Our enrichment curriculum includes courses in engineering & technology, fine arts (visual arts, performing arts, and music), and Mandarin.
 Students in grades 1–3 take integrated, 85-minute blocks of content, supplemented by their enrichment courses.
-These courses are the same in each of the primary years, so that important skills and concepts can be revisited in increasing complexity and detail.
+These courses are the same in each of the primary years so that important skills and concepts can be revisited in increasing complexity and detail.
 “Mastery of the basics” is a key component of the BASIS Charter School Curriculum, and early consistency is critical.
 Additionally, students take an interdisciplinary course called Connections weekly.